Get A Blog.

 It’s a lead-generator.
 A blog is the single largest and most cost-effective action to pull prospective customers to your site.
 Advertising no longer works.
 Press Releases no longer work.
 Mailshots don’t work – unless you think a 0.5% response rate is worth the effort.
 Create new, original and regular content about subjects that your customers are interested in, and they’ll find you.
 How do I know?
 Well, you’re reading this, aren’t you?

 It keeps your business relevant.
-If you’re blogging properly (i.e. not constantly talking about how great you are) a blog forces you to keep up-to-date with stuff that your customers are concerned about.
+If you’re blogging properly (i.e. not constantly talking about how great you think you are) a blog forces you to keep up-to-date with stuff that your customers are concerned about.
 That helps keep your value proposition relevant with all of the knock-on benefits (better website copy, better presentation materials, intel that’s fed back to the sales team who are better prepared at answering prospects’ questions, etc.)

 You’re building respect, reputation and trust in the mind of your reader.
 With 1001 companies looking like they’re all selling pretty much the same thing as far as your customers know, trust is pretty much all you have at the early stages.